chrisjmccormick/chrisjmccormick.github.io/_posts/2019-07-22-BERT-fine-tuning.md

 corresponding to this token is used as the aggregate sequence representation for classification tasks." (from the [BERT paper](https://arxiv.org/pdf/1810.04805.pdf))

-I'm not sure why the authors took this strategy instead of some kind of pooling of all the final vectors, but I'm sure that if pooling were better they would have gone that route.

-Also, because BERT is trained to only use this [CLS] token for classification, we know that the model has been motivated to encode everything it needs for the classification step into that single 768-value embedding vector.
+You might think to try some pooling strategy over the final embeddings, but this isn't necessary.
+Because BERT is trained to only use this [CLS] token for classification, we know that the model has been motivated to encode everything it needs for the classification step into that single 768-value embedding vector.
+It's already done the pooling for us!